jasonpa/jasonpa.github.io/_pages/contact.md

 ## By Driving

-- Free parking spots at the rear and on street.
+Free parking spots at the rear and on the street.

 <!-- We have **60 min free underground parking**. **All vehicles are required to be registered when you park[^1].** There is free underground parking off Morrissey Road.
 It's all connected to Thrifty food store parkade.
 You can come up directly from P1(Liquor store parking area) with elevator.
 [Directions](https://goo.gl/maps/54ozHXfEGis)